threefoldfoundation/www_threefold_io/content/newsroom/threefold_marketplace/index.md

 ### **What is the ThreeFold Marketplace?**

 The ThreeFold Marketplace is an **all-in-one platform that connects providers and users peer-to-peer**, enabling the discovery, exchange, and management of compute resources, applications, and services within the ThreeFold ecosystem.
-It also enables commercial opportunities for participants, allowing them to monetize offerings and engage in business within the ecosystem.
+It enables commercial opportunities for participants, allowing them to monetize offerings and engage in business within the ecosystem.

 <br/>